LBHackney-IT/lbh-social-care-frontend/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Preview environments

+A preview environment is a temporary deployment of this application associated with a specific pull request (PR).
+Once a PR is opened up, that branch will be automatically deployed to `{pr-number}.social-care-service-preview.hackney.gov.uk`.
+The details of the deployment will be posted against the PR for convenience.

+At 6pm UTC every evening, any current live preview environments will be terminated.
+Preview environments can be restarted by re-running the relevant CircleCI job (`build-deploy-preview`) or pushing new changes to the branch associated with the PR.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: